bouchramohamedlemine/IoT_Project/README.md

 ## Folders

 ### `data_collection_phase/`
 This folder contains the files related to the initial data collection phase of the project.
-It includes scripts or data necessary for gathering environmental data (such as air quality and temperature) for training and testing models.
+It contains the python and C++ code used to log API data and sensor data over 8 days, as well as the python code that was used to analyse the data and develop the PM2.5 prediction model.

 ### `templates/`
-Contains HTML template files used by the Flask web application.
-These templates are rendered by the web app to display dynamic content to the user.
+Contains the index.html template file used by the Flask web application.
+This template is rendered by the web app to display dynamic content to the user.

 ## Files

-### `Actual_setup_images.png`
-This image provides a visual representation of the physical setup of the Smart Ventilation System, including how sensors, actuators, and microcontrollers are connected.

-### `README.md`
-This file contains important project information, including setup instructions, technology used, and use cases of the Smart Ventilation System.

 ### `app.py`
 The main Flask application that controls the web server.
 It handles requests, renders templates, communicates with the ESP32 via MQTT, and displays real-time data and analytics on the web interface.